raspberrypilearning/python-web-server-with-flask/worksheet.md

 ## Browsing on other devices

-Since we used `host='0.0.0.0'`, on the `app.run` line, the web server is accessible to any device on the same network - other computers, tablets and smartphones.
+Since we used `host='0.0.0.0'`, on the `app.run` line, the web server is accessible to any device on the same network, including other computers, tablets, and smartphones.

 1. Enter the following command in the Terminal window to find your Raspberry Pi's IP address: